Top 10 Things To Do For Free

 Pavilion Gardens

 The picturesque Regency gardens of the Royal Pavilion feature a dazzling array of shrubs, flowers and trees.
-Sit back and soak up the sun, and live band music most Monday afternoons.
+Sit back and soak up the sun, and you may even get to see some live music too.

 Brighton Fishing Museum